bookofproofs/bookofproofs.github.io/_sources/history/19th-century.md

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cesaro/">Ernesto Cesàro</a>

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Cajori/">Florian Cajori</a>
-: A Swiss mathematician best known for his influential History of Mathematics.
+: A Swiss mathematician best known for his influential "History of Mathematics".

 <a href="https://mathshistory.st-andrews.ac.uk/Biographies/Pick/">Georg Alexander Pick</a>
 : An Austrian mathematician best known for his formula on the area of a polygon in a lattice of points.